V-MalM/web-scraping/README.md

 Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

-* Started by converting  Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all scraping code from above and return one Python dictionary containing all of the scraped data.
+* Started by converting  Jupyter notebook into a Python script called `scrape_mars.py`.
+Created a function called `scrape` that will execute all scraping code from above and return one Python dictionary containing all of the scraped data.

 * Next, createed a route called `/scrape` that will import `scrape_mars.py` script and call  `scrape` function.